Joris van den Tol

 Research Question: How did free agents cooperate with the VOC and the WIC, through lobbying for private interests within the Companies as well as the highest political levels?

-This is part of the VIDI-project 'Challenging Monopolies'.
+This was part of the VIDI-project 'Challenging Monopolies'.

 You can visit the website of the Posthumus Institute for more information.